 2. Line Spacing

 a.
 The body of the text should be double spaced.
-The abstract, if one is included, should be double spaced.
+The abstract should be double spaced.

 b.
 Footnotes should be single spaced, with a double space between each note.